 The Berlin Blockade/Airlift

-On 23 June 1948 all road, rail and cannal links between West Berlin and West Germany were closed.
+On 23 June 1948 all road, rail and canal links between West Berlin and West Germany were closed.
 The Russians’ aim was to force the West to withdraw from the city by reducing it to starvation point.
+Many Germans had lost their homes, the refugee crisis in Berlin was problematic, this caused chaos.
 Berlin had only food and fuel enough for six weeks.

 The western powers, convinced that a retreat from West Berlin would be the prelude to a Russian attack on West Germany, were determined to hold on.
 General Clay, the American commander in Berlin, predicted that: “When Berlin falls, Western Germany will be next.
 If we withdraw our position in Berlin, Europe is threatened … Communism will run rampant.”